 The 250 GTO has not featured in many controversies, but the first-ever ever shocking sale happened in 1990 when the GTO went for over 10 million dollars.
 This is an amount that was unheard of for a car up to that time.

 This record was short-lived, though, as the 250 GTO went on to break records in private sales.
-CNN report states that in 2018, 1963 250 GTO was sold in a private sale for a record $70 million, the biggest sum ever paid for a car.
+CNN report states that in 2018, a 1963 250 GTO was sold in a private sale for a whopping $70 million, the biggest sum ever paid for a car.

 As of the recent news, the buyer of the car is believed to be American businessman David MacNeil, who bought chassis number 4153 GT, so everything associated with the GTO has become a true collector’s item.